 As individuals we may face many unanswered questions: who we look like, why did we inherit certain characteristics, whether our ancestors were famous or notorious or involved in major historical events.
 Or we may want to reconnect with part of a family we never knew.

-We may have (or are planning to have) children, and we'd like them to know about their heritage.
-Or, our own parents may have lost touch with their families and in their old age, they might want to reconnect - and we can help.
+We may have children, or nieces and nephews, and we’d like them to know about their heritage.
+Or, our own parents may have lost touch with their families and in their old age, they might want to reconnect – and we can help.

 This adventure could take you anywhere, from visiting old homesteads to digging through dusty basement files in forgotten registry offices.
-Whatever you find, it will bring you one stop closer to your past.
+Whatever you find, it will bring you one step closer to your past.

 It makes sense to start from home when tracing roots.
 After all, it’s the endpoint and you’ll have to trace backwards from here.
 Here’s how to go about it.